uwsunlab/BO-RFB/README.md

 Model evaluations and comparison plots can be found in ```Results/All_results.ipynb```

 # Method
-In total, four rounds of data collection were conducted and are denoted: Round1, Round2, Round3, and Round_Redo.
+In total, four rounds of data collection were conducted and are named: Round1, Round2, Round3, and Round_Redo.
 - Round 1: Contains data generated from Latin Hypercube sampling and their respective HPLC samples.
 - Round 2: Contains the code to extract yield from HPLC and the Bayesian Optimization in round 2 for Model A, Model B, and Model C, as well as their repective HPLC samples.
 - Round 3: Contains the code to extract yield from HPLC and the Bayesian Optimization in round 3 for Model A, Model B, and Model C, as well as their repective HPLC samples.